plottertools/vpype-gcode/README.md

 ```

 ## Coordinate System
 `Vpype-Gcode` uses the standard coordinate system of vpype which uses the SVG spec' system.
 The origin point is located in the upper-left hand corner.
 Positive y values are towards the bottom.
-If you wish to change the coordinate system you should use `invert_y` and `invert_x` equals `true` in your profile.
-This will mirror the document horizontally or vertically if the page size has been set.
-If it has not, then it will mirror the work without moving it in the document.
-For example the native Coordinate system of gcode is origin point in the bottom left.
-This system requires gcode profiles be marked with `invert_y = true`.
+If you wish to change the coordinate system you should use `vertical_flip` and `horizontal_flip` equals `true` in your profile (or `invert_y` and `invert_x` in the uncommon situation where the document page size is not known).
+For example the native coordinate system of gcode is origin point in the bottom left with positive y values toward the top.
+This system requires gcode profiles be marked with `vertical_flip = true`.

 ```toml
 [gwrite.gcode]